grafana/grafana/docs/sources/alerting/alerting-rules/create-data-source-managed-rule.md

    If you are creating a new evaluation group, specify the interval for the group.

    All rules within the same group are evaluated sequentially over the same time interval.
+You can reorder them from the **Alert rules** page.

 1. Enter a pending period.